-Perhaps as a company you are now faced with the choice of selecting an e-commerce platform.
-Do I have to start working with SaaS or an Open Source solution?
+Perhaps as a company you are now faced with the choice of an eCommerce platform.
+Should I start working with SaaS or start with an Open Source solution?
 What is suitable for my online ambitions?
-Both solutions have their advantages and disadvantages.
-However, does Open Source actually have a future in e-commerce?
+Both solutions each have their pros and cons.
+However, does Open Source actually have a future in eCommerce?

 Does Open Source have a future in e-commerce?

 Vendors have upped their game in recent years, with Software as a Service (SaaS) emerging as a strong commercial alternative to Open Source.
 Adobe clearly knows which way the wind is blowing.
 The company already has a strong cloud presence with iconic titles such as InDesign and Photoshop and wants to leverage its capabilities to build market share in e-commerce.

 A surprisingly large number of small to mid-sized B2B and B2C sites operate on Open Source.
 In 2015, Magento had a third of this market.
 This large take-up is due partly to the perception - or rather, misconception - that Open Source is free, and from the fact that vendors offered rigid, template-based, on-premise alternatives that were actually less agile than Open Source.
 But with SaaS offering more customization, better security, an omnichannel experience and a faster route to innovation, the business case for Open Source is collapsing.